magento-research/pwa-buildpack/README.md

     +
     +};
     ```

-0. This function will execute when Webpack runs and requests configuration.
-Add
+    This function will execute when Webpack runs and requests configuration.

-   a line to create a Buildpack `Environment`:
+0. Add these lines to create a Buildpack `Environment`:
     ```diff
     module.exports = async function(cliEnvironment) {